 Students electing a minor in English are required to take either both semesters of English Literature (ENGL 203, 204) or both semesters of American Literature (ENGL 215, 216).
-An additional 12 hours of electives are to be selected from literature courses with an ENGL prefix.
+An additional 12 hours of courses with an ENGL prefix.
 Advanced Composition: Writing about Literature (WRIT 213) is also strongly recommended and may be substituted for a literature course.